 Guinea pigs can eat mint leaves, and that’s the main part of mint that they enjoy eating.
-Also, give them only well washed and fresh mint leaves.
-But, are mint leaves bad for guinea pigs in some specific cases?
-Mint leaves can be bad for guinea pigs if you give them every day and in large serving sizes, or if your guinea pig is allergic to mint leaves.
+Also, give them only well-washed and fresh mint leaves.
+However, mint leaves can be bad for guinea pigs if you give them every day and in large serving sizes, or if your guinea pig is allergic to mint leaves.

 Can Guinea Pigs Eat Mint Flowers?

 Guinea pigs can eat mint flowers but only in moderation.
-These flowers are edible even for humans, and they have a pleasant taste, just like mint leaves but a little milder flavor.
+These flowers are edible even for humans.
+They have a pleasant taste, just like mint leaves but a little milder flavor.
 There are many other flowers that guinea pigs can eat, and one of their favorites is dandelion flowers.